Working together on your website

 The text must come from you.
 We are happy to improve on exisiting text if you're not very comfortable with writing, but we must have something to start with and cannot be expected to guess the content of your website.

-We will suggest a website structure for your approval, but you must remember that you know your own field better than us.
+We will suggest a website structure for your approval, but or course you know your own field better than us.
 There may be obvious aspects of website design that apply to your area of expertise, and we expect you to have done enough research to be aware of them.
 We will try to create the best structure and design, but we cannot take responsibility for the long-term success or otherwise of your enterprise.

 You need to have planned the time you will spend helping us to build the website, and then publicising it afterwards.